tufts-ml/hugheslab-onboarding/Onboarding_OpioidDataAccess.md

-To access the opioids dataset, you are required to
+To access the opioids dataset, you are required to complete training in ethical data access and handling.

 # CITI Training